partITech/php-mistral/doc/mistral-client/Basics/quick_start.md

 - **Hugging Face Dataset API**:
   - Seamlessly interact with Hugging Face datasets, list files, download, manage, and search datasets directly from PHP.

-> [!IMPORTANT]
-> The Hugging Face Dataset API is a **must-have** for anyone working with finetuning or dataset manipulation.
-Easily list, fetch, and manage datasets from Hugging Face directly in your PHP applications.

----

 ## Supported Providers & Features

 ### Core Features